skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 #### Step 2: Open the Posit Workbench Native App

 Once Posit Workbench is installed, click on the app under `Installed Apps` to launch the app.
-If you do not see the Posit Workbench app listed, ask you Snowflake account administrator for access to the app.
+If you do not see the Posit Workbench app listed, ask your Snowflake account administrator for access to the app.

 ![](assets/snowflake/06-open_app.png)